splunk/splunkrepl/README.md

 ![ScreenShot](https://raw.github.com/glennblock/splunkrepl/screenshots/table.png)

 ## Verbose mode
-By default when queries run, splunkrepl will return only _time, source, sourcetype, host and _raw (if available) fields.
+By default when queries run, splunkrepl will return only `_time`, `source`, `sourcetype`, `host` and `_raw` (if available) fields.
 To get all the details specify `--verbose` and you will get output similar to below:

 ![ScreenShot](https://raw.github.com/glennblock/splunkrepl/screenshots/verbose.png)

 ## License
-Apache 2
+splunkrepl is licensed under the Apache License 2.0.
+Details can be found in the file LICENSE.

 ## Release notes
 Check the change log [here](https://github.com/glennblock/splunkrepl/blob/master/changelog.md)